In stock. Prices from £26.99

 If Provera is not right for you, there are alternative treatments that you can take to delay your period.

-One alternative treatment is called Utovlan, which works in a similar way to Provera, but contains a different progestogen called norethisterone.
+One alternative treatment is called Utovlan, which works in a similar way to Provera, but contains a different progesterone called norethisterone.
 Norethisterone is the generic form of Utovlan and is slightly cheaper.

-Another alternative is that if you’re already taking a combined contraceptive pill, you can take two strips of 21 tablets back to back to delay your period.
-This means you will miss your 7 day break where you normally have a withdrawal bleed.
-But, you should check the patient information leaflet that comes with your combined pill for full details, or speak to a doctor for advice on if you can do this with your particular pill.
+Another alternative is that if you’re already taking a combined contraceptive pill, you can take 2 strips of 21 tablets back to back to delay your period.
+This means you will miss your 7-day break where you normally have a withdrawal bleed.
+But, you should check the patient information leaflet that comes with your combined pill for full details, or speak to a doctor for advice on the different ways you can take your combined pill to reduce the number of bleeds you have.

 -